johnpmeyers20/shoppies/README.old.md

 If a search result has already been nominated, disable its nominate button.
 Display a banner when the user has 5 nominations.

 Extras

 There is a lot to be improved on here, you can polish the required features by crafting a nicer design, or improve the app by adding new features!
 Choose something that you feel best showcases your passion and skills.

 If you need inspiration, here are examples of what you can work on.
 If you work on these ideas, we recommend choosing only one or two.

 Save nomination lists if the user leaves the page Animations for loading, adding/deleting movies, notifications Create shareable links
 Submission

 Please submit your application via “Apply Now” and make sure you include:
 A link to your hosted code so we can test it (Free hosting available via: Github pages, Netlify and heroku) A link to your Github repository containing the code Any other notes you'd like us to consider alongside the page

 http://www.omdbapi.com/?apikey=1f020500&?t=Where'd+You+Go+Bernadette

 1f020500

+- Add number of Search Results
+- Add Shopify styling
+- Add year
+- Add filters